dylan-lang/opendylan/documentation/library-reference/source/io/print.rst

 Print functions
 ---------------

-The Print module offers two functions for users to call to print objects, :func:`print` and :func:`print-to-string`.
+The Print module offers functions for users to call to print objects, :func:`print` and :func:`print-to-string`, along with interfaces that allow you to modify the way your own objects are printed: :func:`print-object` and :macro:`printing-object`.

 The Print module exports the following variables which provide default values for calls to the print function.
 Their values are